Mandate and Roles

 Investigations

 An investigation may be opened following findings of potential regulatory breaches identified as part of an examination or analysis (including the review of a complaint).
-When the investigation concludes that there has been a potential violation of the Rules of the Bourse, the file may be transferred to the Legal and Regulatory Affairs service.
+When the investigation concludes that there has been a potential violation of the Rules of the Bourse, the file may be transferred to Legal Affairs.

-The Legal and Regulatory Affairs service supports the Division's other services in their regulatory activities and is responsible for enforcing the rules of the Bourse through the disciplinary process.
-Upon receipt of an investigation, after review and analysis, the filing of a disciplinary complaint by the President, Regulatory Division may be recommended.
-The matter is heard by the Disciplinary Committee of the Bourse in order to rule on a contested cause or to ratify a settlement agreement between the parties.
+Legal Affairs support the Division's other services in their regulatory activities and is responsible for enforcing the Rules of the Bourse through a disciplinary process.
+Upon receipt of an investigation, after review and analysis, the filing of a disciplinary complaint may be recommended.
+The matter is heard by a Disciplinary Committee in order to rule on a contested cause or to accept a settlement agreement between the parties.

 Strategy and Regulatory Outreach